Additional Information

 Level of Instruction: Basic

 Intended Audience: Medical laboratory and other healthcare personnel who perform microscopic analysis of urine sediment.
-This course is also appropriate for medical laboratory science and medical laboratory technician students.
+This course is also appropriate for medical laboratory science and laboratory technician students.

-Author Information: Betty Smith MT (ASCP), Kathleen Ann Foster, MS, MT(ASCP) SM
+Author Information: Betty Smith, MLS(ASCP) and Kathleen Ann Foster, MS, MLS(ASCP)SM